Battle of Malta poker tournament: Side Events

 There were a total of 15 side events at the 2018 Battle of Malta, including super satellites.

 The €1,320 High Roller was won by Italy’s Simone Speranza for €60,000 in a high-speed final that included Estonian poker legend Henri Kasper.
 There were 240 entries generating a total prize pool of €279,360.
 The Poker League of Nations Ladies Event was won by Latvia’s Madara Sviksa for €2,533.
 Her prize also included a stunning iconic sterling silver bracelet from luxury jewellers Tiffany & Co.
 British player Paul Jux-Holderness won himself a seat for the 2019 Battle of Malta by beating tennis legend Boris Becker heads-up in the Pink October Malta charity event.
 The tournament raised a total of €20,000 including player donations, ticket sales and a hefty contribution from Casino Malta by Olympic Casino.
 The €88 Crazy 888s Battle was won by Daniel Sagians for €4,934 after he beat a 302-strong field.
 Norwegian player Erik Dallan beat Irish stalwart Annette O'Carroll to take down the €150 MPNPT Battle for €17,331.
 The €300 + €30 EPS Battle was won by Estonia's Mario Linno for €24,069 while Lukasz Fraczek from Poland took down the €200 + €20 IPC Battle, hosted by the Israeli Poker Championship.

 Live stream

 A cards-up live stream ran throughout the Main Event hosted by commentator Roy Brindley.

 Battle of Malta 2019

 The Battle of Malta 2019 is taking place October 25–30 and will again be held in the spacious Eden Arena at the InterContinental Conference Centre, adjacent to Casino Malta.
 Now heading into its eighth consecutive year, the event has built a solid reputation as the #1 destination No Limit tournament for low to mid-stakes poker players.
+The battle was streamed on Youtube, Twitch, and on the Battle of the Malta Website.